-Bill’s as liberal and as partisan as they come, but not as Left — he regularly champions free speech, and his stance on terrorism and its intricacies suggests he’s a man who thinks for himself.
+Bill may be as liberal and as partisan as they come, but he’s not as Left — he regularly champions free speech, and his stance on terrorism and its intricacies suggests he’s a man who thinks for himself.

 On Real Time, he got patriotic — and gave great advice to both Democrats and Republicans for the coming holiday:

 “This year, just celebrate Thanksgiving.
 Don’t try to win it.”

 I’m sure you all could agree on this one:

 “And never forget the single shining truth about democracy: It means sharing a country with a******s you can’t stand.”

 It’s a truth not only about democracy, but the world at large.